KernelInterpolation.jl API

 KernelInterpolation.SpatialDiscretizationType

-SpatialDiscretization(equations, nodeset_inner, boundary_condition, nodeset_boundary)
+SpatialDiscretization(equations, nodeset_inner, boundary_condition, nodeset_boundary,

 Spatial discretization of a partial differential equation with Dirichlet boundary conditions.
 The nodeset_inner are the nodes in the domain and nodeset_boundary are the nodes on the boundary.
 The boundary_condition is a function describing the Dirichlet boundary conditions.
+The centers are the centers of the kernel functions.
+By default, centers is set to merge(nodeset_inner, nodeset_boundary).
+Otherwise, a least squares problem is solved.

 See also Semidiscretization, solve_stationary.